-- At each tournament, a member of the BEST Management Team will be available to receive complaints of any nature made by students, coaches, judges, or any other member of the BEST community.
-Complaints will be received, recorded, and responded to appropriately by said person.
+At each tournament, a member of the BEST Management Team will be available to receive reports of any nature made by students, coaches, judges, or any other member of the BEST community.
+Reports will be received, recorded, and responded to appropriately by said person.

-- BEST adheres to strict policies of fairness and transparency.
-Any complaints involving cheating, plagiarism, or other dishonest acts will be thoroughly and openly investigated by a designated member of the BEST Management Team.
+BEST adheres to strict policies of fairness and transparency.
+Any reports involving cheating, plagiarism, or other dishonest acts will be thoroughly and openly investigated by a designated member of the BEST Management Team.

-- Any substantiated complaints where a need for action (i.e. disqualification, suspension) against a member of the BEST community is deemed necessary will be brought to the Tournament Supervisor for review.
+Any substantiated reports where a need for action (i.e. disqualification, suspension) against a member of the BEST community is deemed necessary will be brought to the Tournament Director for review.

-- A member of the BEST Management Team will relay the outcome/action taken (if any) regarding all complaints back to the community member who made them as well as the affected party, if possible.
+A member of the BEST Management Team will relay the outcome/action taken (if any) regarding all reports back to the community member who made them as well as the affected party, if possible.

-Note: The Management Team does not commit to taking action if the tournament has ended or if ranks from an affected round have been tabulated already.
+Note: The Management Team does not commit to taking action if the tournament has ended or if ranks from an affected round have already been tabulated.

-- Note that, as far as speech events (Oratory/Prose/Poetry/Duo) are concerned, using a piece/performance you have used in a previous tournament season constitutes plagiarism.
+Note that, as far as speech events (Oratory/Prose/Poetry/Duo) are concerned, using a piece/performance you have used in a previous tournament season constitutes plagiarism.
 Using a piece/performance you have used in the current tournament season is fully permitted.

 If proof of plagiarism is discovered, the offending participant will be disqualified from the competition.